SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 - this specification is clearly marked as a draft
 - you attribute the SFe Team (do not remove copyright notices)
 - you clearly mark any modifications that are made to the specification
-- you share all modifications implemented in a program under this license
-- you do not remove the link to the latest version of the specification
 - you do not claim that we're affiliated with E-mu or Creative Labs.

+For the benefit of the SFe specification, please:

+- share all modifications implemented in a program under this license
+- do not remove the link to the latest version of the specification

+The above requirements are not required due to requirements listed by the Open Source Definition, but are good practice when redistributing the specification.

 This specification is provided "as-is" without any warranty.